We have five factories and 19 years of experience in plant extracts

 3. Eriodictyol: This bioflavonoid is found in various citrus fruits, including oranges and lemons.
 It is known for its potential to combat oxidative stress and support overall health.

-4. Diosmin: While not a flavonoid, Diosmin is often grouped with Citrus bioflavonoids due to its presence in citrus peels.
+4. Diosmin: While not a flavonoid, Diosmin is often grouped with citrus bioflavonoids due to its presence in citrus peels.
 It is known for its vascular protective effects and is used in the treatment of various vascular disorders.

 5. Limonin: A bitter-tasting bioflavonoid found in citrus fruits, particularly in the peels, limonin has been studied for its potential health benefits, including its role in detoxification processes.